prajaktakoli/obsidian/Goals 2025/Goals 2025.md

 	- Using xxx series / person
 - Become FAANG ready by June
 - Create a portfolio site
-- Switch to high paying job - April end
+- Switch to high paying job - March end
 - Think of a side business (finding niche, tools, and strategy)
 - Start with AI /ML